 Do you know what Tapa means in Spanish?
 The literal meaning is a top, a cover.
 Tapas originated centuries ago when travelers via horseback or carriage used to go to bars and order alcoholic drinks.
 Because of the rampant flies the bar owners used to put bread to cover the cup.
-Today, the traditional Tapa looks nothing like the original.
+Today in Spain, the traditional Tapa looks nothing like the original.
 It’s a good thing too, otherwise taking a Tapas tour would be really quick and boring.

 Tapas in Granada, Spain